 LinkedIn headline: “SEO Pro | SEO Consultant | Digital Marketer”

 Sheena Jones, Author, FitSmallBusiness

 Technology has changed the way we connect and communicate today, and it’s constantly changing.
-It’s important to remain abreast of certain current trends, like how to efficiently use platforms like LinkedIn to identify relationship prospects that result in closed deals.
+It’s important to remain abreast of certain current trends, like how to efficiently use platforms like LinkedIn for lead generation to identify relationship prospects instead of hoping someone forwards a cold email.
 Use the Sales Pro training course to stay up-to-date on the social trends and strategies needed to convert your leads.
 It’s a complete sales training course taught in a way that’s easy to understand — and you can get $500 off with code “FSB500.”
 Start today.

 6. List Your Strongest Skill Set

 Chris Williams, Founder & Digital Marketing Strategist, Clock In Marketing